What is Amazon Prime Day? Amazon Prime Day has become a global shopping event and is likely to be one…

 Long-term inventory storage fees

 Since Amazon’s fulfillment centers are structured to ship at a high-volume, units that are stagnant for longer than 6 months are subject to a semi-annual long-term storage fee.
-Amazon hosts a complete explanation of FBA’s long-term storage, and many frequently asked questions here.
+Amazon hosts a complete explanation of FBA’s long-term storage, and many frequently asked questions and a list of other FBA fees here.
+FBA might not be worth it for you if their fees cut too much into your profit margins.

 Now that you are armed with the knowledge and understanding of what FBA is, you can decide for yourself if that is the best option for your ecommerce business.